liuyanguu/shiny_app_wine/README.md

 # shiny_app
-Shiny app example used in my blog post
+A small shiny app example used in my blog post

 The post is [here](https://liuyanguu.github.io/post/2019/02/24/shiny-in-blogdown/)